Official Imaging Supporter for the Birmingham 2022 Commonwealth Games

 Diagnostic imaging to support sports medicine and population health

 Canon Medical UK provide the very latest medical imaging modalities to support sports and exercise needs, including AI-assisted MRI, diagnostic ultrasound and digital radiography X-ray with full health IT connectivity.
-Leading up to and beyond the Games, Canon Medical are the presenting sponsor of the Birmingham 2022 Polyclinics.
-These are equipped to offer athletes cutting-edge sports health surveillance, enabling early detection, prevention and faster rehabilitation of sports injury.
+Leading up to and beyond the Games, Canon Medical were the presenting sponsor of the Birmingham 2022 Polyclinics.
+These were equipped to offer athletes cutting-edge sports health surveillance, enabling early detection, prevention and faster rehabilitation of sports injury.

 This specialist knowledge can then be applied to wider population health projects, helping to refine the development of medical imaging applications that have the potential to be made available to the NHS and other global healthcare organisations.

 Canon working in partnership to inspire & nurture a new generation of sports fans

 With more than 1.5 million tickets sold for the Games and an expected global TV audience of up to 1.5 billion, Birmingham 2022 inspired people across the world.

 “It was great to work with Canon, our Official Imaging Supporter for the Birmingham 2022 Commonwealth Games.
 Not only did they offer essential support to photographers and broadcasters, provide dedicated on-site printing services, and ensure that our athletes had access to cutting-edge medical imaging services brought by Canon Medical, but it was also wonderful to have their support on our engagement programme across schools and communities.”